 Remote activities will be conducted over Zoom, while downloadable educational materials and other distance learning functions will use the Moodle platform.
 All lectures (including those in person) will be recorded and will remain available for the entire two-year period.

-The various course activities will primarily be based in classrooms at the University of Padua, via Venezia 12.
-In addition, for the ongoing programme, retreats and other practice activities are planned at the following locations:
+The various course activities will primarily be based in classrooms at the University of Padova, via Venezia 12.
+In addition, retreats and practice activities are planned in other locations, including monasteries and meditation centres affiliated with the Italian Buddhist Union.

 The programme is mainly comprised of in-person teaching hours (concentrated around weekends) and a smaller proportion of online hours (distributed around weekday evenings).
 For both activities, students are required to maintain a minimum 70% attendance rate (attendance will be taken for both in-person and remote lectures).
 In exceptional circumstances, it is possible to opt for the “synchronous online attendance,” which allows the students to remotely attend for up to a maximum of 20% of the theoretical activities for which in-person participation would be required.

-Here are the teachers of the first programme:
+Here are the teachers of the various programmes:

 International Teachers (Italian translation will be provided)